What Types of Gambling are Legal in the state of New Jersey?

 - NJ Administrative Code (Title 13, 70-74)

 New Jersey’s Administrative Code, Title 13, Chapters 70-74 regulate all horse racing throughout the state.
-The code itself makes for a dry read, but the gist of it is horse racing betting may take place at authorized racetracks, off-track betting locations (OTBs) and through licensed horse racing betting sites.
+The code itself makes for a dry read, but the gist of it is horse racing betting may take place at authorized race tracks, off-track betting locations (OTBs) and through licensed horse racing betting sites.
+New Jersey residents are also permitted to bet on horse races online from out of state lines.

 The New Jersey Racing Commission meanwhile oversees the conduct of horse racing and betting throughout the state.
 Just a sample of the Commission’s duties include ensuring the safety of horses and integrity of racing, issuing licenses to track employees and owners, screening for banned substances and monitoring all betting activity.